sassoftware/saspy/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen if it's not obvious.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-But, paste code if it's something I will need to run; I can't cut-n-paste from pictures, and don't like to type a lot :)
+But, paste code if it's something I will need to run; I can't cut-n-paste from pictures, and don't like to have to transcribe code from a picture :)

 **Configuration information.
-Please provide the configuration you're trying to use (your sascfg_personal.py file) as well as what client system you are on and what kind of SAS deployment you're trying to connect to and where it's deployed. **
+Please provide the configuration you're trying to use (your sascfg_personal.py file) as well as what client system you are on and what kind of SAS deployment you're trying to connect to and where it's deployed (local to the client or remote). **

 **Additional context**
 Add any other context about the problem here.